 I helped coach 12-and-under girls once upon a time.
-These were kids with no playing experience coming in.
+These were kids with no playing experience coming in to that season.
 Some were as young as 8 years old.
 Nevertheless, we taught them pass-set-hit.
 It did not happen in games very often, of course.
 As the season progressed, though, we gave them the goal of N pass-set-hits per game.
-Even if they didn’t actually get the three contacts right most of the time, at least they thought proactively about something more than just get the ball back over the net.
+Even if they didn’t actually get the three contacts right most of the time, at least they thought proactively about something more than just, “Get the ball back over the net.”
 And when they did get it right they were very excited.
 The end result was our two teams finished as regional champs and runners-up.

 Heck, Denise’s daughter could jump serve with an adult ball on an adult net from behind the end line as an 11-year old.
-If that doesn’t tell you can players can achieve a lot if we just push them and given them the right motivation, I don’t now what will.
+If that doesn’t tell you can players can achieve a lot if we just encourage them, given them the right motivation, and allow them the space to explore, I don’t know what will.

 6 Steps to Better Practices - Free Guide